 Bio/About

-I started producing music in 2001 after being shown the basics of DIY production by a friend.
+I started producing music in 2001 after being shown the basics of DIY production by my mate Rob.
 I played around with a lot of different styles, including electronica, ambient and drum and bass.
-However, I was increasingly drawn to the fresh sounds of Dubstep, Dark Garage and Broken Beat after hearing the selections of DJs such as J Da Flex and Femme Fatale in 2004.
-Through J Da Flex in particulary, I quickly discovered the bass-heavy sounds of Kode9, Digital Mystikz, Horsepower, Skream, Groove Chronicles and Ghost – and was hooked!
-At the same time, I discovered the old Dubplate.net forum (now deceased), where I could get my hands on mixes and RinseFM sets well beyond their broadcasting range.
+However, I was increasingly drawn to the then fresh sounds of Dubstep, Dark Garage and Broken Beat after hearing the selections of DJs such as J Da Flex.
 Although I took inspiration from these sounds, I was also heavily influenced by my wider tastes in both electronic and instrumental music, in particular, Future Sound of London, Boards of Canada, Radiohead, LTJ Bukem, Aphex Twin, and a raft of more leftfield DnB artists.

-I’m still heavily influenced by such artists today, whether I like it or not!
-I made my first few identifiably Dubstep pieces in late 2004 and early 2005, including my tracks DoubleThink and Temple Ball (which later came out on the HotFlush label).
-‘Wormsign’, another track made towards the end of 2005, became my first release alongside ‘Monolith’ on the Scuba sub-label of HotFlush, which up until then had been an outlet exclusively reserved for label owner Paul Rose’s own productions.
-This release hit the racks as a 12″ in Autumn 2006, and was followed up by 3 further releases on Hotflush or it’s sub-labels.
+I made my first few identifiably Dubstep pieces in late 2004 and early 2005.
+‘Wormsign’, a track made towards the end of 2005, became my first release alongside ‘Monolith’ on the Scuba sub-label of HotFlush.
+This release hit the racks on 12″ vinyl in Autumn 2006, and was followed up by 3 further releases on Hotflush or it’s sub-labels.

 Ali Grav